awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-troubleshooting.md

 Launch Wizard uses SSM Automation to provision SQL Server Always On applications\.
 SSM Automation execution can be found in your account using the `ssm describe-automation-executions` API, and adding document name prefix filters\.
 Launch Wizard launches various automation documents in your account for validation and application provisioning\.
 The following are the relevant filters for the `ssm describe-automation-executions` API\.
 + **Validation: Validate VPC connectivity**

-  `LaunchWizard-Validate-VPC-Connectivity-APPLICATION_NAME-Subnet_id`, where `Subnet_id` is the subnet on which to perform the validation\.
+  `LaunchWizard-Validate-VPC-Connectivity-APPLICATION_NAME-subnet_id`, where `subnet_id` is the subnet on which to perform the validation\.
 + **Validation: Validate credentials**

   `LaunchWizard-Validate-Credentials-APPLICATION_NAME`